 - Learn your legal rights as an injured maritime worker

-Not to be confused with the Port of Portland in Oregon, this is the busiest and biggest port in the state of Maine.
-Historically, this location became important as a harbor and port because it is protected from the weather and the naturally rough waters off the coast of Maine.
-Unlike other spots on the coast, Portland has decent weather and the water here never ices over in the winter.
+Unlike other spots on the coast, Portland has decent weather, and the water here never ices over in the winter.
 With deep water in the harbor, it is the ideal spot for a port and is a center for cargo shipping, recreational boating, commercial fishing, ferry lines, and even a few cruise ships.

-Cargo shipping is the biggest industry in the port and oil is the number one commodity.
-Nearly 23 million tons of oil passes through the Port of Portland each year and the location not only includes berths for oil tankers, but also temporary storage, rail service, and an oil pipeline.
+Cargo shipping is the biggest industry in the port, and oil is the number one commodity.
+Nearly 23 million tons of oil pass through the Port of Portland each year, and the location includes berths for oil tankers, temporary storage, rail service, and an oil pipeline.
 The port is the second biggest importer and exporter of oil on the east coast of the U.S.

 Portland’s Maritime Accidents